LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

-A controller defines several Action generators.
+A controller defines several Action generators, like the `index` method in this example.

 ## What's an Action?

-Actually a Controller is nothing more than a singleton object able to generate `play.api.mvc.Action` values.
-The `Action` values are what will really handle the HTTP requests in and generate HTTP responses.

 An `Action[A]` is basically a `(Request[A] => Result)` function, handling a request and generating a result to be sent to the client.